nvnhann/AWS-Operationalize-a-Machine-Learning-Microservice-API/README.md

 python3 -m virtualenv --python=<path-to-Python3.7> .devops
 source .devops/bin/activate
 ```

+### Makefile

+This `Makefile` is used to automate the setup, installation of dependencies, testing, and linting processes for a project.
+It provides convenient commands that developers can use to perform common tasks without remembering the exact commands required.
+Here's a breakdown of the targets and their functionalities:

+- `setup`: This target is responsible for setting up the project environment.
+It creates a Python virtual environment using `python3.7 -m venv ~/.devops`.
+This is a common practice to isolate project dependencies from the system-wide Python installation.

+- `install`: This target installs project dependencies specified in the `requirements.txt` file.
+It uses the `pip install` command to upgrade `pip` and install the required packages.

+- `test`: This target is intended for running tests on the project.
+In the example, it contains comments showing how additional tests could be added, like running tests with `pytest` or testing Jupyter notebooks using `nbval`.

+- `lint`: This target performs linting checks on the project files.
+It uses two linters:
+  - `hadolint` to lint the Dockerfile. `hadolint` is a linter for Dockerfiles, and it helps ensure best practices in Dockerfile creation.
+  - `pylint` to lint the Python source code. `pylint` is a widely used Python linter that checks for code quality and coding style.

+- `all`: This is the default target that developers can run with the `make` command without specifying a target explicitly.
+It combines the `install`, `lint`, and `test` targets.
+This way, you can quickly run all the necessary steps to prepare, lint, and test the project.

+Overall, this `Makefile` simplifies the development workflow by providing easy-to-use commands to set up the environment, install dependencies, run tests, and perform linting checks.
+Developers can simply use `make` followed by the desired target to automate these tasks.

 * Run `make install` to install the necessary dependencies

 ### Running `app.py`